Wizmanai/Wizard-Project/README.md

 Disclaimer:
 The wizard will curse you out if it thinks you're being rude!
 So please be nice!

-Description
+Description:
 This project uses an RNN (Recurrent Neural Network) to generate text.
 The text this generates, is the tweet that shall be posted.
-It is automated to respond to specific usernames but will respond until it gets over saturated with comments.
+It is automated to respond to specific usernames but will stop responding once it gets saturated with comments.

-Precautions
+Precautions:
 Any generated text will be scanned!

 If you see this project and the AI has tweeted something offensive and / or something that you think should not be tweeted, please do not contact me that is the point